-Pre-closing Documents (May be submitted after submission of Application however documents must be submitted prior to closing of the subject PACE Financing).
+Pre-closing Documents (May be submitted after submission of Application however documents must be submitted prior to closing of the subject C-PACE Project).

-- Title Report disclosing all current mortgage and lien holders on the property and showing that there are no involuntary liens on the property (the Title Report must be issued not more than 30 days prior to closing of the PACE financing).
+- Title Report / Pro Forma Title Policy disclosing all mortgage and lien holders on the property and showing that there are no involuntary liens on the property (the Title Report must be issued not more than 30 days prior to closing of the C-PACE Project).
 The Applicant and Capital Provider are responsible for obtaining the report.
-This document is required to prepare draft Assessment Contract and Supplemental PACE Agreement. - Closing/Disbursement Statement listing the fees, expenses, third party services, etc. to be disbursed with the proceeds of the PACE financing including the amount of payment.
+This document is required to prepare draft Assessment Contract and Supplemental PACE Agreement. - Closing/Disbursement Statement listing the fees, expenses, third party services, etc. to be disbursed with the proceeds of the C-PACE Project including the amount of payment.
 This document is required to prepare draft Assessment Contract and Supplemental PACE Agreement. - Amortization Table completed by the Capital Provider in the form contain in Appendix F: Amortization Table Form.
-Amortization table shall be submitted to Program Administrator in an 8.5" x 11" sized PDF document. - Certificate of the Secretary of the Property Owner certifying as to the organizational documents good standing, authorization, and incumbency. - Mortgage Lender Consent evidenced by written consent from all existing mortgage holders on the Eligible Property for the proposed PACE Project.
-(See Section 4.6 Mortgage Lender Consent for further detail.) - Mortgage Loan Balance(s) submitted as copies of the most recent mortgage loan statement(s) for all such loans outstanding on the property to determine the current loan-to-value ratio.
+Amortization table shall be submitted to Program Administrator in an 8.5" x 11" sized PDF document. - Certificate of the Secretary of the Property Owner certifying as to the organizational documents good standing, authorization, and incumbency. - Mortgage Lender Consent evidenced by written consent from all existing mortgage holders on the Eligible Property for the proposed C-PACE Project.
+(See Section 4.6 Mortgage Lender Consent for further detail.) - Mortgage Loan Balance(s) submitted as copies of the most recent mortgage loan statement(s) for all such loans outstanding on the property to determine the current loan-tovalue ratio.

-Once a complete Application is submitted, the Program Administrator will review it for completeness and accuracy of the information and documents enclosed to ensure they comply with these Program Guidelines.
-The Program Administrator will provide the Property Owner with written Notice of The Program Approval or a request for more information within 5 business days of a submission of a completed Application.
-If the Program Administrator finds the Property Owner's Application is incomplete, the Program Administrator will notify the Property Owner who will have the opportunity to complete any missing information.
+When a complete Application is submitted, the Program Administrator will review it for completeness and accuracy of the information and documents enclosed to ensure they comply with these Program

+Guidelines.
+The Program Administrator will provide the Property Owner with written Notice of The Program's preliminary approval or a request for more information within 5 business days of a submission of a completed Application.
+If the Program Administrator finds the Application is incomplete, the Program Administrator will notify the Property Owner and/or Applicant, who will have the opportunity to complete any missing information.
 Upon resubmission of a completed Application, the Program Administrator will complete its review within 5 business days and respond in writing with the results of its review of the Application.
-Thereafter, the PACE Project may be submitted for final approval.